swiftlang/swift-evolution/proposals/0398-variadic-types.md

 typealias Factory = Other<repeat each S>
 ```

-Unlike structs and classes, but like other type aliases, variadic type aliases can also be nested inside of generic functions.
+Like other type aliases, variadic type aliases can be nested inside of generic functions (and like other structs and classes, variadic structs and classes cannot).

 ### Classes